-More detail of the conditions used by the burden of disease data within each domain is provided in Attachment 5.
+More detail of the conditions used by the BOD data within each domain is provided in Attachment 5.

-Using the results of this analysis, the domains were given a score using proportion of the total burden of disease data in accordance with the system described in Table 7.
+Using the results of this analysis, the domains were given a score using proportion of the total BOD data in accordance with the system described in Table 7.